Barbra Streisand Teases ‘Stay Tuned’ After Reuniting With Her ‘A Star Is Born’ Co-Star On Twitter

 — Barbra Streisand (@BarbraStreisand) April 3, 2019

-Streisand did not elaborate after her initial comment on the social media site what her “stay tuned” comment meant, which also included a winking emoji.
+Streisand did not elaborate after her initial comment on the social media site on what her “stay tuned” comment, which also included a winking emoji, meant.

 Fans were hopeful this comment would mean a reunion for the two singers for a special performance.